ikust/hello-pinnedcerts/README.md

   .build();
 ```

-It will build a Client.Provider that can be assigned to RestAdapter with setClient() method.
+It will build a **Client.Provider** that can be assigned to RestAdapter with setClient() method.
+For more details check the code and comments in <a href="https://github.com/ikust/hello-pinnedcerts/blob/master/pinnedcerts/src/main/java/co/infinum/https/MainActivity.java">MainActivity.java</a>.